wp-plugins/wordpress-bootstrap-css/readme.txt

 = 2.0.3.1 =
 * ADDED: Option - replace WordPress JQuery library with the latest (at the time of plugin release) as served from Google CDN
 * IMPROVED Variable.less integrity.
 Now always uses the original copy for compilation in case it becomes corrupted.
-* IMPROVED Upgrade handling. in terms of LESS compiled CSS.
+* IMPROVED Upgrade handling in terms of LESS compiled CSS.
 Now automatically recompiles CSS upon upgrade where applicable.
+* IMPROVED [TBS_ROW] shortcode to allow fluid and also to allow option of creating a container or not.

 = 2.0.3 =
 * ADDED: LESS Compiler for some of the most common Bootstrap style options! ( [thanks to LESSCPHP for PHP LESS compiler](http://leafo.net/lessphp/) )